The Unexpected Gifts of Growing Older: Finding Joy, Freedom & Wisdom

 Take a peaceful timeout with a good book and a tasty cup of coffee.
 No rushing required.

-How do you actually keep moving?
+How do you keep the adventure alive?

-Aging changes your social circle.
-Living solo doesn’t mean living alone—having reliable colleagues and friends who share your work ethic adds real connection to life.
+In my case, living solo doesn’t mean being alone.
+Having reliable colleagues who share your work ethic, or a reliable friend or two, adds real connection and substance to your life.

 Elderly and young hands holding each other.